Bud Adams: Houston vs. Adams

 By the mid-1990s, several NFL teams had new stadiums built largely or entirely with public funding, and several more deals had been agreed to.
 These new venues featured amenities such as "club seating" and other potential revenue streams that were not part of the NFL's default revenue-sharing arrangements.
 Due to this, Adams began to lobby Mayor Bob Lanier for a new stadium.
 However, Lanier turned down the request almost out of hand.
 Lanier knew that Houstonians were not willing to spend money for a brand-new stadium less than a decade after helping pay for heavily renovating the Astrodome.
+Following this, Adams began negotiations with the city of Nashville, Tennessee, and after the city approved plans to build what eventually became Nissan Stadium, he announced the Oilers would move to Nashville by 1998.
+The backlash was swift and immediate in Houston, as fan interest quickly dried up, to the point radio broadcasts would fall from being broadcast statewide to only flagship station KTRH and some stations in Tennessee (and even then, KTRH would drop games midway through in favor of pregame shows for Houston Rockets preseason games), and attendance would completely implode to the point on-field discussions between coaches and players could be heard from the stands, with the nadir coming in the final home game on December 15, 1996, a 21–13 loss to the Cincinnati Bengals that saw a disastrous attendance of just 15,131, a total that wouldn't even sell out a Rockets game at The Summit.
+Following this ordeal, the city, unwilling to endure this quagmire for another year, agreed to let Adams out of his lease a season early, and the team was officially gone from Houston.